 “A ship in port is safe, but that is not what ships are for.
-Sail out to sea and do new things.”
+Sail out to sea and do new things.”--Grace Hopper

-This quotation is from someone for whom this was not a metaphor, rear-admiral (and mathematician) Grace Hopper.
+Grace Hopper was a rear-admiral and a mathematician.
 She was also the developer of the first compiler of a programming language and played a key role in developing COBOL, one of the first high-level languages.
-I am confident that the women students and faculty of the College of Engineering at Cornell will not play it safe, will race against the winds of science, and do great things.
+The women students and faculty of the College of Engineering at Cornell will not play it safe-- they will sail out to sea and they will do great things.

 Testimonials from Cornell Engineering Faculty